fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 ```

 This example is not part of our application, so you don't need to add this code to the application.
 You can however try it out for example in [Expo Snack](https://snack.expo.io/).
 Expo Snack is an online editor for React Native, similar to [JSFiddle](https://jsfiddle.net/) and [CodePen](https://codepen.io/).
 It is a useful platform for quickly trying out code.
+Note that you also need to add Formik as a dependency in Expo Snack.
+You can do this by adding the dependency directly to the <i>package.json</i> file, for example the line: _"formik": "^2.4.9"_.

 You can share Expo Snacks with others using a link or embedding them as a <i>Snack Player</i> on a website.
 You might have bumped into Snack Players for example in this material and React Native documentation.

 </div>